home-assistant/alerts.home-assistant.io/alerts/apple-betas-2020.markdown

 For those wishing to follow this we suggest you follow the active issues on our [frontend](https://github.com/home-assistant/frontend/issues/6654) and [iOS app](https://github.com/home-assistant/iOS/issues/925) repositories and also the [Webkit Bugzilla report](https://bugs.webkit.org/show_bug.cgi?id=215622).

 **Update 2020-08-26**: The underlying issue in WebKit has been resolved.
-This is included in iOS 14 beta 6 (18A5357e) which has now been released as a public beta.
+This fix is included in iOS 14 beta 6 (18A5357e) which has now been released as a public beta.
 This alert will be closed when we confirm the next macOS Big Sur beta and Safari Technology Preview build also contains the fix.